 What are the key benefits to the No Surprises Act of 2020?

 Under the No Surprises Act, patients are now “held harmless” for Surprise Medical Bills.
 This means they are not liable for out-of-network costs in situations “where patients do not have the ability to choose an in-network provider.”
 For example, an air ambulance provider that is out-of-network would not be charged to the individual beyond their in-network requirements.

 Additionally, there is no benchmark on those expected costs to the provider from the insurance company.
 Meaning, they are not determining the payment to the provider based on a set percentage of costs, such as 125% of Medicare pricing or something similar—as has been discussed in past legislative conversations.

 In the case of Surprise Medical Bills, discrepancies between the provider charges and the insurance coverage would arise.
-As a result, the individual was being placed directly in between those two parties — where little advocacy or support could occur.
+Then, the individual was being placed in between those two parties.

 To solve this, legislators created a framework that takes the individuals out of the middle.
 A new process called an Independent Dispute Resolution (IDR) gives providers and insurers the means to satisfy the disagreement without the inclusion of the individual.
 Plus, ”there is no minimum payment threshold” for the process to begin.
 Most importantly, individuals are kept out of the middle between parties and are only held accountable to their in-network liability.

 Changes happen all of the time between networks and providers (i.e. rotating hospitals and doctors).
 Every year, these changes happen largely without any formal warning to the individual.
 There are now better protections for individuals by requiring the insurance company to more fully and properly disclose when there is a modification to coverages for active provider relationships.
 The individual may also appeal in-network cost continuation for acute care requirements.